Uber's Bozoma Saint John Calls On White Men To Fix Diversity In Tech

 "Why do I — as the black woman — have to fix that?" she asked during the conference.
 "There's 50 of you, there's one of me.
 I want white men to make the noise."

-Saint John's candor is more than welcome.
-These days, nearly every company or organization embroiled in a scandal or lawsuit tied to discrimination charges one person with diversity and inclusion efforts.
-And nothing reveals a lack of commitment more than dumping all of that work on a lone, often tokenized, individual.
+Saint John's candour is more than welcome.
+These days, nearly every company or organisation embroiled in a scandal or lawsuit tied to discrimination charges one person with diversity and inclusion efforts.
+And nothing reveals a lack of commitment more than dumping all of that work on a lone, often tokenised, individual.

 In her role as Uber's chief brand officer, Saint John is certainly tasked with rehabbing the company's reputation among consumers and business peers.
 But juggling legal matters, employee grievances, reworking old hiring practices, and ensuring retention among already alienated employees is hard work that shouldn't be undertaken alone.